NicolasDorier/BCCSpliter/README.md

 Since the BTC chain has no idea which coin can be splitted, it is possible you splitted an UTXO which does not exist on the BCC chain.
 If that is the case, then your transaction will be rejected, and your machine banned by BCC nodes.
 There is sadly no block explorer to check which UTXO can be splitted at this time, so this is a trial and error process.

+## License
+This program is under [MIT License](https://github.com/NicolasDorier/BCCSpliter/blob/master/LICENSE), use at your own risk.
+If you are unsure about what this program is doing, then do not use it.
+This program is meant for people understanding the situation with BCC and BTC.